Eating For Hill Drills

 They are unstable molecules that react with other molecules in cells of the body potentially leading to cell damage and in some cases cell death, so it is important that that they are limited.

-Finally, when considering curcumin supplementation, it is important to remember that, in high doses, curcumin could lead to reduced iron levels because it binds iron rendering it inactive.
+When considering curcumin supplementation, it is important to remember that, in high doses, curcumin could lead to reduced iron levels because it binds iron rendering it inactive.
 Many runners, especially female runners, are susceptible to low iron status (for many reasons) so curcumin may not be appropriate for everyone.

 Quercetin is known to exert a variety of bioactive effects predominantly its anti-inflammatory and antioxidant properties.
 Regarding its effects following EIMD, the research suggests that it could: